-Gardening articles everywhere recommend that you test your soil before doing anything else.
+Gardening experts everywhere recommend that you test your soil before doing anything else.

 And, if your garden is suffering, you’re just starting out as a gardener, or you’re a serial fertilizer, I recommend the same.